Supervised Graph Contrastive Learning for Gene Regulatory Networks: Experiments

 In this experiment, pre-training of the proposed and conventional methods was conducted using patient-specific GRNs from TCGA and teacher GRNs from LINCS.
 Subsequently, fine-tuning was performed on the pre-trained models using patient GRNs, and downstream task performance was evaluated (see Figure~\ref{fig:Downstream_Task}).
 During fine-tuning, two additional fully connected layers were appended to the node-level representations and graph-level representations (obtained via mean pooling), and downstream tasks were performed.

 Graph-level tasks (hazard prediction, subtype classification) used survival and subtype labels from TCGA.
 Note that subtype classification was conducted only for breast cancer.
-Node-level tasks (Biological Process - BP, Cellular Component - CC, and cancer relevance - Rel.) used gene-level annotations from Gene Ontology and OncoKB.
+Node-level tasks (BP., CC., and Rel.) used gene-level annotations from Gene Ontology and OncoKB.
+Each downstream task was evaluated using 10-fold cross-validation.
+For cancer gene classification, due to label imbalance, we performed undersampling over 10 random seeds.
+The results are reported as mean $\pm$ standard deviation.